Postgraduate Courses in Business for Agri-Food & Rural Enterprise

 • Students who have successfully completed the Graduate Certificate in Business Communication for Rural Enterprise (obtaining a minimum of 50% in each module) may progress on to the course.

-Fees for the programme are under review but currently are: £2750 for full-time students and £917 per year for part-time students.
+Tuition fees for 2023 entry are provisionally set at £2,750 for full-time students and £917 per year for part-time students, subject to change.

 How to apply